pujie/jsreport_mysql/README.md

-I wrote this based on Jan Blaha's jsreport and a Stack Overflow question number 6622746 answer by programaths.
+I wrote this based on Jan Blaha's jsreport and a Stack Overflow question number 6622746 answered by programaths.
 The script should meet the dependencies before run

 Ref: